School Science Lessons

 They can be resealed with a finger press sealing strip to give a gas tight seal.

-The closure system, which reseals an opened bag includes a pressure sensitive adhesive on the front side, and a defined release surface on the back of the bag.
+The closure system, which reseals an opened bag includes a pressure sensitive adhesive on the front side, and a defined release surface on the back.

 The top portion of the bag is folded so that the defined release surface comes into contact with the adhesive to reseal the opened bag.